-As Black History Month draws to a close, CompleteRx remembers Anna Louise James, who became, in 1908, the first African American woman to graduate from the Brooklyn College of Pharmacy in New York.
+February is Black History Month.
+In observance, CompleteRx remembers Anna Louise James, who became, in 1908, the first African American woman to graduate from the Brooklyn College of Pharmacy in New York.
 The daughter of a Virginia plantation slave, James served patients from her pharmacy in Connecticut for more than five decades.
 Over the years, she inspired countless others to pursue a career as a pharmacist.

-Today, we spotlight two CompleteRx pharmacy professionals who are breaking barriers and inspiring others in the profession, much as James did decades ago.
+This month, we are also spotlighting two CompleteRx pharmacy professionals who are breaking barriers and inspiring others in the profession, much as James did decades ago.

 Pam Tanyitiku-Assam, Pharm.D., MBA